ljharb/qs/README.md

 Please email [@ljharb](https://github.com/ljharb) or see https://tidelift.com/security if you have a potential security vulnerability to report.

+## qs for enterprise

+Available as part of the Tidelift Subscription

+The maintainers of qs and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-qs?utm_source=npm-qs&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 [1]: https://npmjs.org/package/qs
 [2]: http://versionbadg.es/ljharb/qs.svg
 [3]: https://api.travis-ci.org/ljharb/qs.svg